lucabixio/springboot-crud-rest-service/README.md

 - Create the Web Service using the Spring Annotations.
 Use @RestController, @RequestMapping, @PathVariable, @RequestBody and @RequestParam to create the Web Service and the Web Methods.
 - Create a @Configuration to tell the Framework how to initialize the @Bean defined.
 - Use @Service and @Autowired to define the @Bean the framework has to manage and to tell the Framework where to inject them, respectively.
+- Enable @CrossOrigin (only for debugging and developng purposes!)
 - (Optionally) Create a test case by using @WebAppConfiguration and @Autowired annotations and WebApplicationContext and MockMvc classes;